 The seminars give Fellows an opportunity to reflect on the appropriate role industry advocacy can have on public policy making at the Federal level.
 Conducted over lunch, the seminars also provide a weekly venue for fellows to meet and compare notes on their experiences.
 Fellows also are encouraged, through a variety of events and discussions, to reflect on how growing high technology affects society, culture and the global economy.
 The goal of the Fellowship is to create a supportive and collegial environment in which a new class of public policy professionals will be mentored to help ensure that the high-tech industry continues to have highly capable and well-trained individuals in both policy advocacy and senior management positions.

 “The Tisdale lunches helped me dive deeper into issues I've only read about and exposure to former alumni and my mentor help to see even more areas and careers in tech policy.
 I more comprehensively understand the climate of Washington because of this fellowship.”

 Elaine Sedenberg ’10, University of Texas at Austin

 Technology CEO Council Intern

-The Mentor Program is an informal part of the Fellowship designed to give Tisdale Fellows a personal contact before and throughout the summer.
+The Mentor Program is an optional part of the Fellowship designed to give Tisdale Fellows a personal contact before and throughout the summer.
 Mentors are prepared to offer general information on what it's like to live and work in the nation's capital, particularly in the areas of tech and policy.
 Mentors are often alumni of the Tisdale Fellowship who live and work in the D.C. area.